Švejk's journey is mapped on an Austria-Hungary map from 1914, showing the military districts of the

 [III.2] V to důvěřujeme pevně, že s pomocí boží brzy nadejde den, kdy roviny italské opět uvidí vítěze od Santa Lucia, Vicenzy, Novary, Custozzy.
 Chceme zvítězit, musíme zvítězit, a jistě zvítězíme!

-Novara is one of the battle grounds mentioned in the telegram from the brigade as the news of Italy's declaration of war breaks.
+is one of the battlegrounds mentioned in the telegram from the brigade as the news of Italy's declaration of war breaks.

 Background

-Novara is a city in Piedmont, situated 50 km west of Milan.
-The battle referred to took place on 23 March 1849 during the First Italian war of independence.
-Other battles in this war (mentioned in Švejk) took place by Santa Lucia, Vicenza, and Custoza.
-The Austrian army was commanded by Marschall Radetzky and their victory led to Sardinia asking for peace.
+is a city in Piedmont, situated 50 km west of Milan.
+The battle referred to took place on 23 March 1849 during the First Italian War of Independence.
+Other battles in this war (mentioned in Švejk) took place at Santa Lucia, Vicenza, and Custozza.
+The Austrian army was commanded by Marschall Radetzky and their victory led to Sardinia seeking peace.

 Quote(s) from the novel